-Cursor Miner is the musical Nom De Plume of Robert Tubb, from Selsey, West Sussex, UK.
+Cursor Miner is the musical Nom De Plume of electronic music producer Robert Tubb from Selsey, West Sussex, UK.

 Initially playing rock guitar in the Chichester band Structural Damage, on moving to London in 1993 he became inspired by the Acid Techno scene and started producing electronic music.
 A further influx of influences followed, from 60’s British Psychedelia through Krautrock, Synthpop and New Wave to Avant Garde plundertronica, resulting in a sound that has been likened to what would happen if Beck and Bowie combined with Kraftwerk and Autechre in the middle of an early nineties illegal rave.